wmhilton-stoplight/platform-docs/2.-workspaces/j.custom-domains.md

 3. Enter the custom domain you would like to use.
 To complete the configuration process, you will need to create a CNAME DNS record for your domain that points to `ingress.stoplight.io`.

+Once properly configured, accessing the custom domain should allow you to access the Stoplight workspace and an SSL certificate for your domain will automatically be generated with [Let's Encrypt](https://letsencrypt.org/).

 > ### Limitations
 >